tiagob/create-full-stack/packages/docusaurus/docs/migrations.md

 If included, run from `packages/server`.

 Common commands are shown below.
-Additional commands are documented at https://typeorm.io/#/migrations
+Additional commands are documented on the [TypeORM docs](https://typeorm.io/#/migrations).

 ### `yarn typeorm migration:run`